nix97/Matrix-Matrices/README.md

 ## 1. Matrix Solver
 Solve multiplication, determinant, invers, system of linear equation(gauss jordan), eigenpairs, SVD.
+Build in Visual Studio 2017 CE.

 ## 2. Geometry Transformation
 To operate basic transformation of geometry, such as translation, rotation & scalling(dilatation).
-This transformation using matrix multiplication.
+This transformation using additional & multiplication of matrix.
+Build in Lazarus(pascal) 1.6.4.

 ## 3. Eigenpairs
 To find solution of eigenpairs problem(fullset eigenvalues & eigenvectors) using Jacobi iteration.